As an educational content writer with a Master’s Degree in Computer Science, I write articles such as this to offer insight and awareness.

 Bitcoin Cash, for example, had a redesigned dynamic blockchain that can increase in size to allow for growth, as I discussed above.

-As of 2018, there are only a handful of merchants accepting Bitcoin for payment.
-This needs to be widespread before people feel inclined to use it.
-The market for using Bitcoin in commerce didn’t grow as fast as it’s increasing value.
-This may have caused speculators to become worried, leading to a quick selloff.
+As of 2018, there were only a handful of merchants accepting Bitcoin for payment.
+That needed to be widespread before people feel inclined to use it.
+The market for using Bitcoin in commerce didn’t grow as fast as it’s increasing value in 2018.
+That may have caused speculators to become worried, leading to a quick selloff.

-Another problem for which I don’t see a solution is that the Bitcoin blockchain has proven to be more energy intensive than traditional payment systems.
+However, another problem may still exist for which I don’t see a solution.
+The Bitcoin blockchain has proven to be more energy-intensive than traditional payment systems.
 The process of mining to verify transactions takes enormous computing power.
-For this reason, miners have been known to rent office space in towns where the cost of electricity is very low.4
+For this reason, miners have to rent office space in towns where the cost of electricity is very low.4

 - Flash memory hardware wallet

 Some digital wallets have been hacked.
-There are horror stories that you can find with a Google search.
-I found Coinbase to be the trustworthiest.
-They have triple security.
+There are horror stories.
+I found Coinbase to be truly secure, with triple security.
 You can’t open an account without a driver’s license to prove your identity.

-With over 1,600 cryptocurrencies in existence, some of the less ethical ones are known to use pump & dump schemes to manipulate their prices.
-Coinbase is very careful to accept only the most credible cryptocurrencies.
-They presently support only these five:
+With over 1,600 cryptocurrencies in existence, some of the less ethical ones use pump-and-dump schemes to manipulate their prices.

 Is Blockchain Trustworthy?

-I just got through explaining how powerful blockchain is and how useful it is to eliminate the need for third party intervention to guarantee the integrity of the transactions.
 If a transaction on the chain is modified, then the hash counts cause all the future transactions on the chain to be invalid.
-This makes it tamper-proof.
+That makes it tamper-proof.

 It still is a requirement that the person or agency entering the data is trustworthy.
-The only thing blockchain actually does is make the transactions static so they cannot be changed after the fact.
-Therefore, if you make a purchase and pay for it, and your payment is recorded on a blockchain, then no one can come along later and insist that you never paid.
+The only thing blockchain does is make the transactions static so they cannot be changed.
+Therefore, if you make a purchase and pay for it, and your payment is recorded on a blockchain, no one can come along later and insist that you never paid.

-As for the blockchain, nothing was tampered with.
-The data was secure.
+As for the blockchain, no one tampered with the data.
+That was secure.
 A blockchain cannot be hacked.
 Only an institution can be hacked, and the attempt gets recorded in the blockchain.

-For that matter, the blockchain even shows where in the sequence the hacking took place and the amount of the funds stolen.
+For that matter, the blockchain even shows where in the sequence the hacking took place, and the amount stolen.
 However, due to the anonymous nature of the technology, the hacker could not be located.
-This is why it’s so important to safeguard computer logon and password information.
+That is why it’s so essential to safeguard computer logon and password information.

 The requirement for long-term value growth is with having a marketplace that quickly adapts to the technology and uses the product in commerce.
 Short of that, it can quickly fade away as a failed experiment.

-Adoption of the technology has been slow, at least for use of cryptocurrency for payment systems.
+The acceptance of the technology has been slow, at least for use of cryptocurrency for payment systems.
 I don’t know there is a future for it since transactions are permanent and cannot be changed.
-This also means that if one needs to dispute a purchase, for example, they can’t.
+That also means if one needs to dispute a purchase, for example, they can’t.

-When you pay with a credit card, and the merchant fails to give you what you paid for, you can dispute the charges and the bank will get involved to decide who is the victim.
+When you pay with a credit card, and the merchant fails to give you what you paid for, you can dispute the charges, and the bank will get involved to decide who the victim is.
 The bank will then reverse the charges if necessary.

-Blockchain simply gives both parties the ability to trust the finality of the transaction, and not the actual business behind it.
-In my opinion, this is a major flaw in the technology.
+Blockchain simply gives both parties the ability to trust the transaction, and not the actual business behind it.
+In my opinion, this is a significant flaw in the technology.
 It does not seem to have a favorable solution—at least not yet.

-I don’t know what’s in the future for Bitcoin and other cryptocurrencies, but I do see a developing trend towards the adoption of blockchain in many fields.
+No one can be sure what the future holds for cryptocurrencies, but I see a developing trend towards the adoption of blockchain in various fields.

-In the years to come, it will be a powerful foundation for protection and verification of data and transactions in fields such as healthcare, transportation, publishing, accounting, and law enforcement, to name a few.
+In the years to come, blockchain could be a powerful foundation for protection and verification of data and transactions in the healthcare, transportation, publishing, accounting, and law enforcement industries.

 The following are several examples that I found.